MechaPoulpe/The-RGB-Project/README.md

 > A minimalist project with nodeJS & Hyperapp

-Install dependencies in each folder with -> npm install
+Install dependencies in each folder with `npm install`

 Run nodeAPI with `node server.js` in nodeAPI folder